What jQuery method is used to gradually decrease the opacity of an element to hide it?

 D).
 The .fadeOut() method is faster than the .hide() method in hiding elements.

-How does the .fadeTo() method differ from the .fadeIn() method in jQuery?
+How does the .show() method differ from the .fadeIn() method in jQuery?

-A).
-The .fadeTo() method sets the opacity of an element to a specified value, while the .fadeIn() method gradually increases its opacity from 0 to 1.

 B).
+The .show() method sets the CSS display property of an element to its default value, while the .fadeIn() method gradually increases its opacity.

-The .fadeTo() method gradually increases the opacity of an element from 0 to 1, while the .fadeIn() method sets its opacity to a specified value.
+C).
+The .show() method gradually decreases the height of an element to hide it, while the .fadeIn() method slides it down to reveal it.